Peja

-Peja (Albanian indefinite form: Pejë, /sq/) or Peć (Пећ, /sr/), is the fifth most populous city in region of Kosovo and serves as the seat of the Peja Municipality and the District of Peja.
+Peja (Albanian indefinite form: Pejë, /sq/) or Peć (Пећ, /sr/), is the fifth most populous city in Kosovo and serves as the seat of the Peja Municipality and the District of Peja.
 It is located in the Rugova region on the eastern section of the Accursed Mountains along the Peja's Lumbardh in the western part of Kosovo.

 In medieval times, the city was under Byzantine, Bulgarian and Serbian rule.
 After its integration into Serbian territory, it became the seat of the Serbian Orthodox Church in 1346.
 The Patriarchal monastery of Peć is a UNESCO World Heritage Site as part of the Medieval Monuments in Kosovo.
 Under Ottoman rule the city became a district capital with mosques and civil architecture.
 From the end of the nineteenth century until today, the city has been the site of nationalist aspirations and claims for both ethnic Albanians and Serbs, often resulting in tense inter-ethnic relations and conflict.

 According to the 2024 census, the municipality of Peja has 82,745 inhabitants.
 The municipality covers an area of 602 km2, including the city of Peja and 95 villages; it is divided into 28 territorial communities.

 Etymology

-The etymology of the city's name is derived from the South Slavic word for cave, Pećina.
+The Albanian name's definite form is Peja and the indefinite Pejë.
+The Serbian name for the city is Peć.
+The etymology of the city's name in Serbian is derived from the South Slavic word for cave, Pećina.
 The connection is in reference to nearby caves to the city.

 During the period of Ottoman rule, it was known as Ottoman Turkish İpek (ايپك).
-The Albanian name's definite form is Peja and the indefinite Pejë.
-The Serbian name for the city is Peć.
 Other names of the city include Latin Pescium and Greek Episkion (Επισκιον) meaning "Episcopal City".
 It was also known as Siparant.